JSTOR-Labs/plant-humanities/docs/content/mint.md

 <var data-image id="minthe" title="Minthe, engraving by Johann Ulrich Kraus (1655-1719)" data-url="https://jstor-labs.github.io/plant-humanities/images/AWARBURGIG_10311762574_minthe.jpg" data-region=""></var>

 Near Pylos, towards the east, is a <var data-scope='element' id="Q3561330">mountain</var> named after Minthe, who, according to myth, became the concubine of Hades, was trampled under foot by Kore (Core) [Persephone], and was transformed into garden-mint, the plant which some call *hedyosmos*.
 Furthermore, near the mountain is a precinct sacred to Haides.[^ref1]
-<var data-map title="Greece" data-center="37.506267,21.862627" data-zoom="5"></var>
+<var data-map title="Greece" data-basemap="Esri_WorldPhysical" data-center="37.506267,21.862627" data-zoom="5"></var>
 <var title="Minthi Mountain" id="Q3561330" data-fill="#5C6609" data-marker-symbol="mountain" data-aliases="mountain named after Minthe"></var>

 Others consider Minthe to have been changed into dust first by Persephone, from which Hades caused the mint plant to grow forth, masking the smell of the dead and ensuring she was never forgotten.
 In fact, mint was used in funerary rites in <var data-scope="element" id="Q11772">Ancient Greece</var>, not just for the sweet smell but to form part of the fermented drink <var data-scope="element" id="Q908041">Kykeon</var> which was believed to offer hope in the afterlife.[^ref2]

 Mint was also used in many other ways.
 The English botanist <var data-scope="element" id="Q1333338">John Gerard (1654-1612)</var>, writes about what the Ancients believed in his [*Generall historie of plantes*](https://biodiversitylibrary.org/page/51905442) (published in 1633): the Greek physician <var data-scope="element" id="Q8778">Galen</var> taught that it 'stoppeth the casting up of bloody, being given with water and vinegar' and <var data-scope="element" id="Q82778">Pliny</var> taught that when applied to the temples (in the form of a broth), mint could 'take away the headache', while <var data-scope="element" id="Q297776">Dioscorides</var> speculated that it was possible for mint to [prevent women from becoming pregnant](https://biodiversitylibrary.org/page/51906063).
 Mint’s reputation for being used in a variety of ways, especially therapeutically, would be found in published material for centuries.
 <var data-primary="image"></var>
-<var data-image id="13th century" title="Drawing from a thirteenth- century manuscript *Pseudo-Apuleius Herbarius* depicting the preparation of a herbal abortifacient using pennyroyal" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d4/Medievalpreg.jpg" data-region=""></var>
+<var data-image id="13th century" title="Drawing from a thirteenth-century manuscript *Pseudo-Apuleius Herbarius* depicting the preparation of a herbal abortifacient using pennyroyal" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d4/Medievalpreg.jpg" data-region=""></var>
-<var data-image id="Pennyroyal water" title="Clear glass shop round for Pennyroyal water, England, 1850-1.
+<var data-image id="Pennyroyal water" title="Clear glass shop round for pennyroyal water, England, 1850-1.
 Science Museum, London" data-url="https://jstor-labs.github.io/plant-humanities/images/pennyroyalwaterwellcome.jpg" data-region=""></var>

 ### ‘diverse kyndes of myntes growing’